Jemmy512/Blog/Redis/Thread.md

 # Thread IO

-Thread IO used to perform async IO operation when a listened fd is readable.
+Thread IO used to perform Network IO operation and parse query when a listened fd is readable.

 The server can run/stop the thread IO when necessary.